How Much Working Capital Do You Need To Grow Your Business?

 This is a question asked by many small business owners.

-How do you decide how much working capital your business needs?
-It’s really easy every single week to say “the business is bringing in x and we’re obligated to spend y.”
+How do you decide how much you need to sustain and even grow your business?
+It’s easy every single week to say “your business is bringing in x and you’re obligated to spend y.”
 As a business owner, you just hope that “x” is always greater than “y.”

 If you’re always calculating “x” and “y” for the current pay period, you’ll never actually get ahead.
 It would be difficult to know what you can invest, and what needs to be cut back, if you’re always looking at the short-term.

 But before we get into how much capital you need, we first need to discuss what is working capital and how is it calculated.

 Working capital, according to Investopedia, is “a measure of both a company’s efficiency and its short-term financial health.